corefan/xenko-docs/manual/xenko-for-unity-developers/index.md

 | Videos | .mov, .mp4, .wmv |
 | Fonts | .ttf, .otf |

-For more information about assets, see [Introduction to assets](../game-studio/assets.md).
+For more information about assets, see [Assets](../game-studio/assets.md).

 ## Prefabs